beaverbuilder/documentation/docs/beaver-themer/field-connections/connections-to-acf/connect-to-acf-fields-themer.md

 Here's an example of using field connections to ACF fields to assist your clients with edits, with more details about implementation in the following sections.

 Suppose you have a client who has a Call to Action on their home page that they want to modify frequently.
-To make it easy for them to manage the information in the back end of the site (shown in the following screenshot), you've created an ACF [options page](https://www.advancedcustomfields.com/resources/options-page/) with a group of four ACF fields: a headline, a blurb, an image, and a button label.
+To make it easy for them to manage the information in the back end of the site (shown in the following screenshot), you've created an ACF [options page](https://www.advancedcustomfields.com/resources/options-page/) with four ACF fields: a headline, a blurb, an image, and a button label.

 ![](/img/connect-to-acf-fields-themer-50fe44f5.jpg)